 If you're building a van with any kind of electrical system, you need an inverter.
 The question is: what size, and which brand?

-Link to our favorite inverter →Inverters are rated by their continuous output (what they can deliver constantly) and their surge/peak rating (what they can handle for a few seconds when something starts up).
+Inverters are rated by their continuous output (what they can deliver constantly) and their surge/peak rating (what they can handle for a few seconds when something starts up).
+Both numbers matter — but neither matters until you check the third number that gates them: how much current your battery's BMS will actually let through.

 The surge rating matters because many devices draw much more power for a second or two when they start up.
 A blender might run at 800W but needs 1500W to start.
 An induction cooktop might run at 1200W but surge to 2000W when you first turn it on.